 There are no known risks associated with taking part in this study.
-If you have concerns during or following participation in this study, you may direct them to a member of the research team who will arrange appropriate evaluation.
+If you have concerns or experience distress during or following participation in this study, you may direct them to a member of the research team who will arrange appropriate evaluation.